ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 Patterns that always succeed are called _irrefutable_.
 If an irrefutable pattern is used as a top-level case (like `case x:` at the same indent as case), it matches everything and typically must be the last case (otherwise it would prevent any subsequent cases from ever running).
 Using a capture as the last case is one way to handle "default" scenarios while still naming the value.
-Often, though, a simple wildcard `_` is used for a default case when the value itself doesn't need to be referenced.
+A wildcard `_` provides a default case when the value itself doesn't need to be referenced.

 ## Wildcard Patterns (`_`)